vidhi-thakur/Amazon-Clone/README.md

 1. Check out the facebook clone here: (link will be added soon...)
 1. React Dialog npm

+Check out the facebook clone here: (link to be updated soon...)

 PS.
 Upcoming features:-
 1. Login through user credentials (i.e., adding username in the credentials)